ryanfp/DnD-Compendium/Ideal Ranger Write Up.md

 | 11th-16th | +2d6 |
 | 17th-20th | +2d8 |

-#### **Transferring the Mark**
+#### **Transferring The Mark**

 If a creature marked by your Hunter's Quarry dies, you can use a **bonus action** to transfer the mark to another creature you can see within 90 feet that belongs to one of your Monster Grimoire groups.
 This transfer doesn't expend another use of this feature.

 #### **Swift Quiver Limitation**

 When you make attacks granted by the *swift quiver* spell or similar effects that grant bonus action ranged attacks, those attacks do **not** deal your Hunter's Quarry damage.
 Only attacks made as part of your Attack action or through Ranger class features deal Quarry damage.

 #### **Uses**

 You can use this feature a number of times equal to your proficiency bonus.
 You regain all expended uses when you finish a long rest.

 ---